bartificer/programming-by-stealth/docs/pbs55.md

 # PBS 55 of X — Bootstrap Content

 In this instalment we’ll continue our exploration of Bootstrap, making a start on the second of the four main aspects of Bootstrap — _content_.
-This is the word the Bootstrap team have used to describe Bootstrap’s styling of regular HTML tags for things like headers, paragraphs, lists, tables, etc..
-In the previous two instalments we looked at the first of the four aspects, the utility classes, and when we finish with the content aspect we’ll move in to look at the third aspect — layout.
+This is the word the Bootstrap team have used to describe Bootstrap’s styling of regular HTML tags for things like headers, paragraphs, lists, tables, etc. In the previous two instalments we looked at the first of the four aspects, the utility classes.
+When we finish with the content aspect we’ll move in to look at the third aspect — layout.

 It’s going to take us at least two instalments to look at Bootstrap content.
 We’ll make a start in this instalment by focusing on the most important classes related to the HTML elements Bootstrap’s documentation (somewhat confusingly IMO) bundles together under the sub-heading _Typography_ (under _Content_).
 Specifically that means headings, paragraphs, block quotations, and lists.

 You can [download the ZIP file for this instalment here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/06/pbs55.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs55.zip).

-# Matching Podcast Episode 549
+## Matching Podcast Episode 549

 Listen along to this instalment on [episode 549 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/06/ccatp-549/)